TheDataDesk/Binary-Love/README.md

 ## Why This Exists
 - Because a UI that gaslights you into saying "Yes" is peak engineering.
 - Because if buttons can commit to CSS animations, so can you.
-- Because Valentine’s Day is basically an A/B test for romance—some get a "Yes," others get sent to the control group
+- Because Valentine’s Day is basically an A/B test for romance, some get a "Yes," others get sent to the control group
 - Valentine’s Day is the perfect excuse to build an site that won’t let you stay single

 If you enjoyed this project, star the repo, share it, or prank your crush with it.